 Developing the most informed recommendations.

-After each meeting, the Panel prepares a report that offers the Panel’s findings and recommendations on technical, scientific, and regulatory aspects of the Project that were discussed during the meeting.
-Reports from Meeting 1, 2 , and 3 are archived at the bottom of this page.
-Meeting 4 is planned for 2021.
+After each meeting, the Panel prepared a report that offers the Panel’s findings and recommendations on technical, scientific, and regulatory aspects of the Project that were discussed during the meeting.
+Reports from meetings one through seven are available through links at the bottom of this page.

 The Panel comprises six experts in disciplines related to the infiltration of reclaimed water, including water reuse and public health criteria, human and environmental toxicology, environmental hydrogeology, environmental health, and other relevant fields.
 Panel members are: